cgarbin/cot6930-natural-language-processing/assignment2/README.md

 The SVM classifiers are part of a separate package in Weka, not installed by default.
 To install the SVM classifiers, open the package manager (under the `Tools` menu), search for `libsvm`, click on the `LibSVM` entry and install it.

+(Side note: this section switches from the red rectangles to numbered arrows to indicate relevant UI pieces.
+The numbered arrows indicate the order of the steps, which the red rectangles do not.
+I didn't have this brilliant idea until I reached this point in the work...)

 ![Install SVM classifier](./pics/svm-install.png)